Key takeaways:

 Mattress material and type

 There are several different materials used to make mattresses.
-And what is comfortable for you may not work for someone else.
+And what’s comfortable for you may not work for someone else.
 Try different mattress types to find out which you like best.
 But note that some mattress materials may wear out quicker than others.

 The four main types of mattresses are:

-• Latex: Latex mattresses use a durable latex foam to support your body.
+Latex: Latex mattresses use a durable latex foam to support your body.
 And they may last longer than other mattress types.
-Some brands claim they can last up to 15 years

 Body weight

-Your weight can also affect the lifespan of your mattress.
-For example, if two people regularly sleep on a mattress, they may wear it down faster than if one person was sleeping on it.
+How much weight you put on your mattress can affect how long it lasts.
+For example, if two people regularly sleep on a mattress, the mattress may wear down faster than if one person sleeps on it.
 If one of those people weighs more than the other, it can cause uneven wear and tear on the mattress.

 Frequency of use

-The more you sleep on a mattress, the faster it will wear down.
-So, for example, the mattress in your bedroom may need to be replaced much sooner than a mattress in a guest room.
+The more you sleep on a mattress, the faster it’ll wear down.
+So, for example, the mattress in your bedroom that you sleep on most nights may need to be replaced much sooner than a mattress in a guest room that only gets used once in a while.

 Care and maintenance